Dog House (song)

 "Dog House" is a song by Canadian rapper Drake, American singer Julia Wolf, and American rapper Yeat.
-It was released September 9, 2025, through OVO Sound and Republic Records as the third single for Drake's upcoming ninth studio album Iceman.
+It was released September 9, 2025, through OVO Sound and Republic Records; originally speculated to be the third single from Drake's ninth studio album, Iceman, it was not included on the album or on his simultaneously released tenth and eleventh studio albums Maid of Honour and Habibti.
 It was produced by Bnyx, Smash David and Bosley.